syncfusion-content/php-docs/PHP/DataManager/Data-Adaptors.md

 ---
-title: Data-Adaptors
+title: Data Adaptors in PHP DataManager control | Syncfusion
-description: data adaptors
+description: Learn here more about data adaptors support in Syncfusion Essential PHP DataManager Control, its elements, and more.
 platform: php
 control: DataManager
 documentation: ug
 keywords: JSON Adaptor, URL Adaptor, OData Adaptor, Odata4 Adaptor, WebApi Adaptor, Cache Adaptor, Custom Adaptor, RemoteSave Adaptor
 ---

-# Data Adaptors
+# Data Adaptors in PHP DataManager

 **DataManger** uses adaptors to process data.
 There are three types of adaptors in **DataManger**.
 They are